-The performance equity incentive plan connects to long-term performance in several ways both before and post grant.
+Performance equity incentive awards connect to long-term performance in several ways both before and post grant.
 The amount of equity awarded each year is based on long-term performance measures.
-Once granted, the vesting of the performance equity is over a long-term period as well as for a portion of the award vesting is tied directly to comparative TSR performance over a three-year period.
-The result is that both the amount granted, and the value realized have long term performance factors over the duration of the ongoing commodity cycles.
+Once granted, the vesting of the performance equity is over a long-term period as well as, for 50 percent of the award, vesting is tied directly to comparative TSR performance over a three-year period.
+The result is that both the amount granted, and the value realized reflect long-term performance factors over the duration of ongoing commodity cycles.

-The amount of performance equity awarded under the plan is based on:
+The amount of performance equity awarded under the plan for 2022 was based on:

-- Comparative TSR over both the historical three- and five-year periods.
-In addition, the performance against other metrics such as the S&P/TSX Global Base Metals Index and copper price are reviewed. - Three-year historical performance against the cash incentive measures which, as discussed, include long-term planning factors and execution against the long-term strategic plans. - Prior performance equity grants, dilution and "burn rate" which ensure that the outcome is fair to all stakeholders and to avoid any unusual or unforeseen outcomes resulting from share price volatility.
+Comparative TSR over both the historical three-year and five-year periods.
+In addition, the performance against other metrics such as the S&P/TSX Global Base Metals Index and copper price are reviewed.

-The structure of the performance equity incentive plan provides continued post award long-term performance incentives to link the incentive further to the shareholder experience:
+- Three-year historical performance against the cash incentive measures which, as discussed, include long-term planning factors and execution against the long-term strategic plans. - Prior performance equity grants, dilution and "burn rate" which ensure that the outcome is fair to all stakeholders and to avoid any unusual or unforeseen outcomes resulting from share price volatility.

-Vesting of 50% of the share units granted are tied to relative TSR performance over a three-year period.
+The structure of the performance equity incentive plan for the 2022 awards provides continued post award long-term performance incentives to link the incentive further to the shareholder experience:

-- All equity vests over a three-year period to ensure that executives are continually participating in the TSR and share value fluctuations over the commodity cycles. - All executives have a minimum shareholding requirement to ensure that they have ongoing exposure to shareholder value experience regardless of the vesting of awarded equity.
+- Vesting of two-thirds of the share units granted is tied to relative TSR performance over a three-year period. - All equity vests over a three-year period to ensure that executives are continually participating in the TSR and share value fluctuations over the commodity cycles. - All executives have a minimum shareholding requirement to ensure that they have ongoing exposure to shareholder value experience regardless of the vesting of awarded equity.

 In assessing comparative total shareholder return we normally use a December-to-December volume weighted average price ("VWAP").
 When determining the amount of performance equity to award we use a 20-day VWAP ending at the meeting date on which the HRCC determined the number of share units and options to grant.
 This will vary from the one-day spot price required to be used in reporting values under securities laws regulation.
-This approach ensures that short term share price volatility is eliminated to a considerable extent and provides a fairer outcome.
-The allocation of performance equity awards for all executives is an approximate 50/50 split between stock options and share units.
-Following the report of the HRCC for the 2020 fiscal year the HRCC was concerned that the base salaries of certain executives had become uncompetitive in the market.
-As a result, the HRCC engaged Global Governance Advisors ("GGA"), to assist it in determining if the base salaries were competitive against market peers.
-It was determined that the positions of Chief Operating Officer (COO), Chief Financial Officer (CFO), Senior Vice President Corporate Development & Investor Relations, and Senior Vice President & General Counsel, required base salary adjustments in line with market peers.
-These adjustments were retroactive to January 1, 2021.
+Our approach ensures that short-term share price volatility is eliminated to a considerable extent and provides a fairer outcome.
+The allocation of performance equity awards for all executives for 2022 is an approximate 25/75 split between stock options and share units.